Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Qiao: I think Base should try to build their own Layer 1.

-Imran: Whether it's Layer 2 or Layer 1, what I mean is that as a large company, Coinbase is politically too tightly bound to Base and its assets, which makes them insufficiently supportive of assets from other ecosystems.
+Imran: Whether it's Layer 2 or Layer 1, what I mean is that as a large company, Coinbase is politically too closely tied to Base and its assets, which makes them insufficiently supportive of assets in other ecosystems.

-Not just for political reasons, resource limitations are also an issue.
+It's not just political reasons; resource limitations are also an issue.
 Their resources are limited, so they naturally prioritize supporting Base.
 This has also led to their inability to adequately support Solana, and they haven't even listed many popular memes.

-Qiao: I'm not criticizing their choice, but I want to point out that Coinbase's focus on Base has created a "tunnel vision" structurally and politically, overlooking significant changes happening with Solana.
+Qiao: I'm not criticizing their choices, but I want to point out that Coinbase's focus on Base has created a "tunnel vision" structurally and politically, overlooking important changes happening with Solana.

 Imran: Indeed.
 This has led to their withdrawal time on Solana being as long as 9 hours, and they haven't listed many memes that users want to trade.
 As a result, emerging projects like Moonshot have seized the opportunity, leveraging the Solana meme craze to attract 400,000 to 500,000 new users.